imahmoud94/storefront_project/README.md

 - db-migrate from npm for migrations
 - jsonwebtoken from npm for working with JWTs
 - jasmine from npm for testing

+## Overview

+### 1. DB Creation and Migrations

+- To start running everything in test environment without doing any manual step please run `test`
+- If you wish to run migrations in test environment you can run `migratetestdb` to migrate down for test environment you can run `cleartestdb`
+- If you wish to run migrations in dev environment you can run `migrate-up` and for down migrations run `migrate-down`

+### 2. API Endpoints

+- Please check REQUIREMENTS.md for all API endpoints

 ## Steps to Completion